Wally Carr

 Wally Carr (11 August 1954 – 13 April 2019) was an Australian professional boxer.
-A Wiradjuri man who was born and raised in Wellington, New South Wales, Carr held twelve titles across six different divisions across his 15-year career as a boxer.
+Carr held twelve titles across six different divisions across his 15-year career as a boxer.
 He was nicknamed "Wait-awhile-Wal".

+Early life

+Wally Carr was born on 11 August 1954, two months after his father died by suicide by gunshot to the head.
+He was a Wiradjuri man who was born and raised in Wellington, New South Wales.

+Career

+Carr held twelve titles across six different divisions across his 15-year career as a boxer, and was nicknamed "Wait-awhile-Wal".